zeebe-io/enhancements/ZEP000-project-management.md

 > Note again that all these numbers are arbitrary.
 25 is essentially a single Github issue page, and 50 is simply 2 of them.

-## Migration

-TODO: how to migrate from the current way of doing things to this proposal

 ## Exceptions/uncategorized issues

 Uncategorized issues fall broadly into two camps: awaiting information, or questions.